CHIESA DI SANT'ANTONIO DI PADOVA (ISCHIA PORTO)

 Location: Via Pontano, Ischia Porto

-The Church & Convent of S. Francesco constructed in 1225, was completely destroyed in the volcanic eruption of 1301.
+The Chiesa di Sant'Antonio di Padova, constructed in 1225, was completely destroyed in the volcanic eruption of 1301.
 Reconstructed afterwards, further major work was carried out in 1773.
 However, with the suppression of the monasteries in 1806, the monks were expelled.
 In 1919 ownership of the property passed to the Local Municipality and in time the Franciscans returned, establishing a Technical High School, for young people in the area.

 The interior consists of a single nave, the walls articulated by pilasters and arches with a dome over the crossing of nave and transept.
 The main altar is the usual polychrome marble of the 18th c.